 Have an idea of the score threshold for putting people into the next stage of recruitment and stick to it.
 It won’t always be the ones who score highest who perform and you must take into account hard skills as well.

 There are a lot of online options that can help keep this cost-effective and highly affordable.

 Another popular step is using video recorded answering to interview questions when shortlisting.
 Then decide who to do a live interview with.
 Not the same as live online interviews.
 If you have questions that a candidate records a video answer to, you can better grasp their communication style.
 See their personal presentation and if they are a good fit.

 By sharing them, multiple people can be involved in the assessment without intimidating the candidate.

 It’s not enough to say, “These are our company values and what we stand for” if they aren’t tangible in the business every day.
 When looked at from a recruitment perspective you need to ensure that your adverts reflect those values too.

-And they should be included in an advert for each and every role regardless of department, management level, or skill set required.
-It has to be a part of the company DNA if you want a strong work culture to flourish and recruit the right people to be a part of it.
+Include them in an advert for each and every role regardless of department, management level, or skill set required.
+It has to be a part of the company DNA if you want a strong work culture to flourish.
+Recruit the right people to be a part of it.

-Having a focussed recruitment process that zeroes in on values as a critical component of hiring new employees has numerous advantages and benefits.
-By eliminating the merry-go-round of hiring and firing by getting it patently wrong and looking at experience alone or being carried away by a glowing CV, you can get on with doing what you do best.
+Having a focused recruitment process that zeroes in on values as a critical component of hiring new employees has numerous advantages and benefits.
+Eliminate the merry-go-round of hiring and firing and getting it patently wrong.
+Get on with doing what you do best.

 Which is ultimately growing that business and being successful.
 Recruit smarter and you will.